This page was last updated on 16 December, 2021.

 Detailed Travel Advisory

-Passengers must have a negative COVID-19 PCR test result issued at most 48 hours before arrival; and
+2. Passengers must have a negative COVID-19 PCR test result issued at most 48 hours before arrival.

-– are subject to quarantine for 5 days.
+3. Passengers are subject to quarantine for 5 days at their own expense.

 Detailed Tourist Information

 All passengers coming from the UK are prohibited entry into the country.

 Everyone must arrive with a negative PCR test.
 All passengers coming from abroad must present upon arrival a certificate of negative diagnosis for the coronavirus through a PCR test, valid within the previous 48 hours as well as proof of residency, employment, or business purpose of the visit (Full Text https://bit.ly/3BcbGpl).
 No airline is allowed to admit passengers on board without a valid PCR negative certificate.

 On August 4, 2020, the government of Equatorial Guinea signed Decree 54/2020 in which it announced the entry into the second phase of de-confinement since the COVID–19 contagion curve descended to 3% as at July 16.
 It also contains information on large gatherings requirements.
 Discos and beaches remain closed.
 The government authorized the opening of schools from September 1 with a capacity not exceeding 50%.
 Stores are open during normal business hours.
 Religious activities are allowed by respecting the established COVID-19 health protocols.